ngrok/ngrok-docs/docs/integrations/mongodb/webhooks.md

 MongoDB sends different request body contents depending on the event that is being triggered.
 You can trigger new calls from MongoDB to your application by following the instructions below.

-1. In the same browser, access [MongoDB](https://MongoDB/), and then click **+** close to your team name on the left menu.
+1. On your project home page, click the person icon to invite to project.

-1. On the **New Project** popup, enter a project name and then click **Create Project**.
+1. In the **invite new users via email address** field, enter an email to invite to your project.

-    Confirm your localhost app receives the create-project event notification and logs both headers and body in the terminal.
+1. The new user receives an email and is required to register to MongoDB Atlas.
+After registration, confirm your localhost app receives an event notification and logs both headers and body in the terminal.

 ### Inspecting requests